input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-2.md

 In this excercise we will be following steps from [Creating a Simple Transaction tutorial](https://github.com/input-output-hk/cardano-tutorials/blob/master/node-setup/tx.md)

+1. If you are not on the correct version of the node, then some of these commands may not work.
-1. Make sure that you do not have an old instance of the node running:
+   It may be frustrating to stop and restart a working system, but it is better than discovering that you do not have the correct version!
+Before starting the rest of the exercises, you may want to make sure that you do not have an old instance of the node running:

         killall cardano-node

-   Start a new instance of the node, as you did in Exercise 1:
+   Then start a new instance of the node, as you did in Exercise 1:

         cardano-node run --config …

-   Verify that your new node instance is running:
+   and verify that your new node instance is running:

         ps x | grep cardano-node
 	>10765 pts/4 R + 1:20  cardano-node …